 We want to know why things happen but we are so easily angered, envied and enthralled that we forget the plain and simple truth: reality is not a personal choice and believing something isn’t a matter of opinion; you don’t get to object to facts by saying “I disagree”.
-Sorry, that's not how reality works.
 You have to accept facts, even though it's sometimes horrible.
-Believe me, I'd much rather believe what I wanted to.

 Some subjects are so charged, so deeply troubling that we find it difficult to view them objectively.
-Our emotions take over and we go with “safe” ground, sticking to what we’ve already decided is true.
+Our emotions take over and we go with safe ground, sticking to what we’ve already decided is true.
 Religion, for instance.
-Love, politics, children and, right at the top of the list, death.
+Love, politics, children and right at the top of the list; death itself.

 The Human Condition

 I’ll state it bluntly.
-50% of people will get cancer (check the cancer research UK site for more info).
-We act as though cancer is rare but it isn’t, not at all.
-Smokers are slightly more at risk and there’s a genetic factor but otherwise there is no pattern.
+50% of people will get cancer (check the cancer research UK website for more information).
+We act as though cancer is rare but it isn’t at all.
+Smokers are more at risk and there’s a genetic factor but otherwise there is no pattern.

-Even hearing that number sounds wrong though.
+Even hearing the above number sounds wrong though.
 Half of all people?
 One in every two?

-Not only that, but of the people who do get the cancer 50% will die from it.
+Not only that, but of the people who do get cancer, 50% will die from it.
 In other words, cancer causes roughly a quarter of all UK deaths.
-After heart disease, cancer is the main thing people die of.
 Not “old age”, cancer.

 Now just think about those numbers for a moment.
 Cancer is a condition which half the population get.
-Imagine, just imagine, trying to pin down a cause for something which half of everyone seems to get.
-How could you ever possibly hope to find a clear pattern?
+Imagine, just imagine, trying to pin down a cause for something that common.
+How could you hope to find a clear pattern?

 Cancer can affect everyone and anyone.
-Men, women, smokers, non-smokers, meat-eaters, vegetarians, straight people, gay, conservatives, liberals and everything in between.
+Men, women, smokers, non-smokers, meat-eaters, vegetarians, straight, gay, conservatives, liberals and everything in between.
 There is no pattern to who gets it.
 I’ll say that again in bold because it’s crucial to my point: